slott56/slott56.github.io/Pelican/content/blog/2008/08/2008_08_13-testing_restful_web_services_in_django_tantalizingly_close.rst

-Okay, maybe not :emphasis:`wildly` , but seriously incompatible.
+Okay, maybe not *wildly* , but seriously incompatible.